euc-releases/vmware-ws1-sdk-xamarin/GettingStarted.md

 In order to inject AirWatch SDK functionality into your  Xamarin AWSDK App, integrate the two systems.

 ### Requirements
-* iOS 8.1+
+* iOS 9.0+
 * Xamarin Studio
 	* If you have Visual Studio with the Xamarin plug-in, this should also work, but this document is based on Xamarin Studio.
 * AirWatch-enrolled iOS test device
-* The AirWatch Xamarin SDK from the Nuget Store  `AirWatchSDK.dll`.
+* The AirWatch Xamarin SDK (AWSDK) package from the Nuget Store.
 * A Xamarin iOS app to integrate with the Airwatch SDK
 	* If you do not have a suitable application, you can create a new application in Xamarin Studio and integrate the SDK into that.

 ### Add App to the AirWatch Console
 Upload your internal app to the AirWatch Admin Console to register it with the system.
 This step enables AirWatch to identify the app and to add functionality to it.
 The **AirWatch MAM Guide** details how to upload an internal app.

 1. In Xamarin, export the app as a signed IPA.
 2. Log into the AirWatch Admin Console as an administrator.
 3. Navigate to **Apps & Books > Applications > List View > Internal** and then choose **Add Application**.
 4. Select **Upload > Local File**, add the IPA file, and select **Continue**.
 5. Select **More** and choose **SDK**.
 6. Select the **iOS Default Settings** profile in the *SDK Profile* field.
 7. Select **Save and Assign** to continue to the **Assignment** page.
 8. Assign the app to a smart group and select a **Push Mode**.
 9. Select **Add**, and **Save & Publish** the app to complete the upload process.

 ### Add Required SDK DLL to Project
 Add the AirWatch SDK DLL to your Xamarin project to enable the Xamarin IPA file in AirWatch to recognize and apply the AirWatch SDK functionality.

 1. Open Xamarin Studio.
-2. Right-click **References** and choose **Edit References**.
+2. Right-click **Packages** and select **Add Packages**.
-3. Select the *.Net Assembly* tab and then choose **Browse**.
-4. Select the **AirWatchSDK.dll** file from your file system.
+3. Search AWSDK on nuget.org and add it to the project.
-5. Enable the *Assembly* check box if it isn't already and select **Ok**.
+4. Enable the *Assembly* check box if it isn't already and select **Ok**.

 ### Enable Communication Between the AirWatch Agent and the Xamarin IPA File
 Expose a custom scheme in the Info.plist file in the Xamarin project to enable the app to receive a call back from the AirWatch Agent.
 Your app receives communications from the AirWatch Admin Console through the AirWatch Agent.
 To expose the scheme, add a callback scheme registration and add a query scheme to your Xamarin project.